Parraj1025/Horisean-Project-Complete/README.md

 # Horisean Project Refactoring

 this document pertains to week one challenge for HTML,CSS and Git.
-Source code found in "source code subfolder" cloned from UCF bootcampp repository
+Source code cloned from UCF bootcampp repository

 # Mission